shivannis/xandr-docs-public/xandr-docs/articles/curate/partner-center-screen-seller-view.md

 ms.date : 10/28/2023
 ---

-# Partner center screen - Seller view
+# Partner center screen - seller view

 On the **Partner Center** screen you can view your partners, search all buyers, manage your profile, manage your default buyer settings, and review impression and click statistics for each buyer.